Transferring of 78 RPM and LP's -

 Overview:

-A few words concerning long life of all electronic equipment: most
+A few words concerning long life of all electronic

-potentiometers can stand severe wear for decades, but dust - and
+equipment: most potentiometers can stand severe wear for

-especially smoke - can make them noisy in a very short time.
-Tobacco
+noisy in a very short time.
+Tobacco smoke is ALMOST as

-smoke is ALMOST as dangerous for a pot as it is for your health!
+dangerous for a pot as it is for your health!

-When playing phonograph records, you might normally use the phono
+When playing phonograph records, you might normally use the

-Industries Association in America) phono input.
+(Recording Industries Association in America) phono input.

 The RIAA equalization curve specifies two turnover points (a

-the other at 2125Hz.
-The RIAA playback curve has the following
+500Hz, and the other at 2125Hz.
+The RIAA playback curve has

-theoretical response:
+the following theoretical response:

 1. +17dB from 20Hz to 50Hz, then falling about 6dB/octave to

-2. 0dB from 500Hz to 2125Hz, and then falling again about 6dB/octave
+2. 0dB from 500Hz to 2125Hz, and then falling again about

-to
+6dB/octave to

 3. -13.7dB at 10kHz.